DRESS AND GROOMING

 Appropriate dress, grooming, neatness, and cleanliness are attributes that should be encouraged for they can affect the education of the individual and the group.
 It is in this spirit that reasonable standards are established.
 It is impossible to devise a policy that covers all situations; and generally speaking, good common sense is usually the best guide for deciding on appropriateness of appearance.
 The school administration will make the final judgment as to whether or not student attire is appropriate.
 There are a few guidelines that need special clarification.
 The administration and staff will be enforcing the following dress values:

-Clothing should be worn that adequately covers the body entirely at all times including the back and stomach.
-All shirts for both boys and girls should have sleeves.
-See through blouses, bare midriffs, halter tops, mesh shirts, low cut shirts, shirts with open sides, spaghetti straps, and other inappropriate clothing are prohibited.
-Pants should be pulled up to the waist and secured in a manner that prevents them from falling down or riding low on or below the buttocks.
+- Clothing should be worn that adequately covers the body at all times including the back, chest and stomach.
+All shirts should have sleeves.
+See through blouses, bare midriffs, halter tops, mesh shirts, low cut shirts, spaghetti straps, tank tops, sleeveless shirts and other clothing deemed inappropriate are prohibited.
+Pants should be pulled up to the waist and secured in a manner that prevents them from falling down or riding low on or below the natural waistline.
 Shorts and skirts must be within four inches from the top of the student’s kneecap.
 When wearing layers, the outermost garment must meet dress code requirements.

-Students are not to wear unnecessary outdoor attire in school.
+- Students are not to wear unnecessary outdoor attire in school, including hats and bandanas.

 NOTE: Reasonable discretion must be exercised to avoid undue distraction, to provide proper cleanliness, and to maintain proper levels of common decency.